andreagrusso/GPT2_word_saliency_fMRI/README.md

 Folders:

-- gpt_predictors: Google colab scripts to generate surprisal and saliency predictors from GPT2 outputs
+- gpt_data: Google colab scripts to generate surprisal and saliency data from GPT2 outputs
-- preprocessing
+- preprocessing: scripts to generate fMRI predictors from the gpt_data
-- saliency_stats_analysis
+- saliency_stats_analysis: script fro the statistical analysis on fMRI data with saliency scores
-- surprisal_stats_analysis
+- surprisal_stats_analysis: script fro the statistical analysis on fMRI data with surprisal
-- visualization
+- visualization: creation of the nifti of the results for the visualization.
+Creation of the figures